Pr0metheus2/Dyson-BMS-V6-V7-V8-Dual-mode-Boost-Eco/README.md

 -   Doesn't brick itself!
 -   Doesn't generate e-waste and try to take your money when your cells go out of balance!

-## 🔋 Battery LED Status & Diagnostic Guide
+## 🔋 Battery LED Status & Diagnostic Guide for V6/V7

 ### 🟢 Operational & Charging Status